Property Tax Revenue

 If you own real estate or personal property, you pay property taxes.
 If you pay rent, your landlord pays the taxes.
 The higher the value of the property and improvements, the higher the amount of taxes.
 Government, religious, and non-profit properties are exempt and do not pay property taxes.

 The revenue from property taxes is distributed between four funds.

 - General property tax revenue is deposited into the City's General Fund and is spent on general operating needs for Government Administration, Finance, Information Technology, Police, Fire, Planning & Development, Parks & Recreation and Public Works.

 - Special Business District property taxes are levied for economic development programs and allocated to the Special Business District Fund.
 Revenue from the Special Business District has been instrumental in promoting the City's business district through marketing, advertising, and the attraction and retention of businesses.
-It is not an additional tax, but rather a portion of the regular property tax that has been dedicated to these efforts by the Mayor and Board of Aldermen.
+This is an additional tax above the regular property tax that has been dedicated to these efforts by the Mayor and Board of Aldermen.

-About 93% of property tax revenue is attributable to the General Fund, with the Special Business District receiving 5% of total property tax receipts, the 2009 Special Obligation Bond Fund receiving 13% of property tax receipts, and the 2014 General Obligation Bond Fund receiving the remaining 12%.
+About 70% of property tax revenue is attributable to the General Fund, with the Special Business District receiving 5% of total property tax receipts, the 2009 Special Obligation Bond Fund receiving 13% of property tax receipts, and the 2014 General Obligation Bond Fund receiving the remaining 12%.